EdSabino/http_response/README.md

 # http_response
-A package to treat http return on useCases on uncle bob bloc
+A package to treat http responses